Write a doctoral thesis in the humanities and social sciences!

 - Submission up to 3 years after obtaining the degree (at the time of the submission deadline).

-- Two persons supervising the doctoral thesis: the first person works at the Swiss higher education institution at which the applicant will be employed (supervisor); the second person must work either at another Swiss higher education institution or abroad.
+- Two persons supervising the doctoral thesis: the first person works at the Swiss higher education institution at which the applicant will be employed (supervisor); the second person must work either at another Swiss higher education institution or abroad (co-supervisor).
+PhD supervisors are allowed to support only one candidate per submission deadline.

 Submission of proposals